cilium/cilium/Documentation/architecture.rst

 ^^^^^^^^^^^^^^^^^

 The Cilium CLI Client (cilium) is a command-line tool that is installed along with the Cilium Agent.
 It gives a command-line interface to interact with all aspects of the Cilium Agent API.
-This includes inspecting the Cilium's state about each network endpoint (i.e., container), configuring and viewing security policies, and configuring network monitoring behavior.
+This includes inspecting Cilium's state about each network endpoint (i.e., container), configuring and viewing security policies, and configuring network monitoring behavior.

 Linux Kernel BPF